 Yahya Sinwar, the Hamas mastermind who had the bad luck of crossing paths with a team of 19-year-old Israeli grunts in Rafah on Wednesday morning, was an intractable religious ideologue who saw his life’s purpose in extravagant historical terms.
-He was someone whose actions corresponded perfectly to his beliefs, and who treated reality as a thin and temporary illusion that concealed the God-given triumph to come.
+He was someone whose actions corresponded perfectly to his beliefs, and who treated reality as a thin and temporary illusion concealing the God-given triumph to come.
 Sinwar was, in short, exactly the type of leader that citizens in democratic societies can’t easily comprehend.

 A significant body of facts suggests that Sinwar believed he would succeed in destroying the state of Israel on or about October 7, 2023.
-A few years before the attacks, he co-sponsored a conference at a Gaza City hotel entitled “Promise of the Hereafter: Post-Liberation Palestine” — and in which participants discussed topics such as the enslavement of educated Jews and the execution of alleged Arab collaborators in the aftermath of Israel’s imminent violent destruction.
+A few years before the attacks, he co-sponsored a conference at a Gaza City hotel entitled “Promise of the Hereafter: Post-Liberation Palestine” — and in which participants discussed topics such as the enslavement of educated Jews and the mass execution of alleged Arab collaborators in the aftermath of Israel’s imminent violent destruction.
 “We are sponsoring this conference because it is in line with our assessment that victory is nigh,” read Sinwar’s contribution to the event, which was delivered by a senior colleague in the Hamas political bureau.
 Sinwar added that “the full liberation of Palestine from the sea to the river” was “the heart of Hamas’s strategic vision”.

 He meant this all literally.
 Documents recovered by the IDF in Gaza showed that Hamas planners anticipated the October 7 attack would reach much further into Israel than it actually did.
-In recent weeks, IDF teams in Lebanon have discovered extensive evidence that Hezbollah’s Radwan forces had pre-positioned weapons and attack teams for an invasion of the Galilee in the months before the October massacre.
+In recent weeks, IDF units in Lebanon have discovered extensive evidence that Hezbollah’s Radwan forces had pre-positioned weapons and attack teams for an invasion of the Galilee in the months before the October massacre.
 Sinwar, for his part, had a plausible theory of victory, especially in light of the disarray of Israel’s initial response.
-If Hamas fighters could make it 30 miles across the desert to their comrades in the West Bank, they could bisect Israel while their Hezbollah allies struck from the north.
+If Gaza’s Hamas fighters could make it 30 miles across the desert to their comrades in the West Bank, they could bisect Israel while their Hezbollah allies struck from the north.
 All the while, he envisaged Arab-Israelis rioting, in a repeat of the country’s 2021 unrest, while Iran lobbed ballistic missiles, and the governments of Egypt, Jordan, and maybe even Turkey joined in too and the cherished dream of the Muslim conquest of Palestine became dazzlingly real.

 Sinwar was a committed ideologue, a man of unwavering and sinister integrity.
 We are not used to world events being driven by figures whose motives are as pure and uncomplicated as his.
 Sinwar was reportedly furious at the 2011 deal that freed him after more than 20 years in an Israeli prison: he thought Hamas should have accepted nothing less than the release of all of its prisoners in exchange for the kidnapped IDF soldier Gilad Shalit.
-While in prison for the alleged strangling of Palestinian informants, Sinwar promised one of his Israel interrogators that the tables would eventually turn that one day he would be Sinwar’s prisoner, and that the now-jailed Hamas leader would be interrogating him instead.
+While in prison for the alleged strangling of Palestinian informants, Sinwar promised one of his Israeli interrogators that the tables would eventually turn that one day he would be Sinwar’s prisoner, and that the now-jailed Hamas leader would be grilling him instead.

 To put it differently, Sinwar had the quasi-Napoleonic notion of a total social inversion, one he would personally bring into being.
 Yassir Arafat, who came to deploy a clever interplay of violence and diplomacy, and who turned the Palestine Liberation Organization into a patronage system that was entirely dependent on his leadership, was a corrupt gradualist compared to Sinwar, who represented the total rejection of all pragmatism.
 Human beings were abstractions to him, the raw material for the new world he would single-handedly forge.